trethore/java-chromium-embedded-framework/README.md

 \- Write unit tests for new or existing functionality.

 \- Pull requests and patches are welcome.
-View open issues in the [JCEF issue tracker](https://github.com/chromiumembedded/java-cef/issues) or search for TODO(cef) in the source code for ideas.
+View open issues in the [project issue tracker](https://github.com/trethore/java-chromium-embedded-framework/issues) or search for TODO(cef) in the source code for ideas.

 If you would like to contribute source code changes to JCEF please follow the below guidelines: